Avalanche Center Home The Avalanche Center Team

 Paid Staff

 The CSAC uses several paid staff members, all part time and seasonal.
 They typically manage office related tasks such as filling store order, sorting receipts paid and sending them to the treasurer, etc. Once in a while we entrust certain well-defined web tasks to a staff member (such as incident posting).
+Most paid staff in the past were students who helped with ordering and shipping items for the Avalanche Store.

 As of November 2006 we have no paid staff.